Singapore, Republic of

 SAF Military Medicine Institute

 The SAF Military Medicine Institute (MMI) is the healthcare command of the Medical Corps that develops healthcare policies and manages all healthcare matters for the SAF.
-The vision of MMI is to be a first class system for the provision of primary care, emergency care and specialist care to support SAF soldiers in training and operations.
+The vision of MMI is to be a first-class system for the provision of primary care, emergency care and specialist care to support SAF soldiers in training and operations.
 It comprises the Primary Health Services, Specialist Health Services, Dental Branch, Health Care Branch, Medical Affairs and Health Care Programs Office as well as a Medical Information Technology Office.

 Under its command are primary care medical centres across SAF camps that provide primary and emergency healthcare, as well as primary dental care, for personnel in the SAF.
-All medical centres are equipped with Body Cooling Units for treatment of heat injuries.
+All medical centres are equipped with Body Cooling Units for treatment of head injuries.
 Quality healthcare delivery is a priority for the Medical Corps, with all its health facilities certified to the International Organisation for Standardization ISO-9001 and the Occupational Health and Safety Management System (OHSAS) standards.
 The SAF deploys an electronic medical records system known as the Patient Care Enhancement System or PACES, which allows central archiving and access to the health information of all SAF Servicemen regardless of the medical facility at which they are attended to.
 PACES is connected to the National Electronic Health Record (NEHR) system that allows healthcare professionals to view records across the national healthcare network.
 This ensures seamless and efficient information transfer for servicemen as they transit between the SAF and public healthcare system.

-Specialist Health Service operates specialist outpatient clinics for the following specialties: orthopaedics, otorhinolaryngology, dermatology, respiratory medicine, sports medicine and occupational medicine.
+Specialist Health Service operates specialist outpatient clinics for the following specialities: orthopaedics, otorhinolaryngology, dermatology, respiratory medicine, sports medicine and occupational medicine.
 In addition, MMI also runs 2 specialist centres: (1) SAF Vision Performance Centre, and (2) SAF Psychological Counselling Centre.
 SAF servicemen and women are able to receive specialist dental care (e.g. endodontics) at specialist dental clinics located at MMI.

 Force Medical Protection Command